RDFLib/rdflib.github.io/index.md

 ## Documentation

+The main source of RDFLib documentation is online at <https://rdflib.readthedocs.io>.
+That contains pages handwritten by RDFLib contributors and also auto-generated pages from the rdflib code.

-RDFLib's code repository, <https://github.com/rdflib/rdflib/>, contains some intro documentation in it's README page, which is replicated to RDFLib's PyPI page, <https://pypi.org/project/rdflib/>.
+RDFLib's code repository, <https://github.com/rdflib/rdflib/>, also contains some intro documentation in its README page, which is replicated to RDFLib's PyPI page, <https://pypi.org/project/rdflib/>.

 RDFLib also contains a set of documented examples in the [`example/`](https://github.com/RDFLib/rdflib/tree/main/examples) folder within the code repository.

-However, the main source of RDFLib documentation is online at <https://rdflib.readthedocs.io>.
-That contains pages hand written by RDFLib contributors and auto-generated pages from the RDFLib codes.

 ## Releases